younader/Kraken/README.md

 # Kraken
- A distributed brute force password cracker using Golang and Redis and MPI default number of go routines 8 to use the application:
+ A distributed brute force password cracker using Golang default number of go routines 8 to use the application: